pagkly/Zed/Investopedia4/How to Not Break a Negative Pledge Clause.md

 Because a negative pledge clause increases the safety of a bond issue, it often allows issuers to borrow funds at a slightly lower interest rate.
 This lower [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp) benefits the issuer, creating a win-win situation for both issuer and bondholder.

 The negative pledge clause mitigates risks to bondholders by restricting the activities in which the issuer can participate.
-Most often, this means preventing the issuer from using the same assets to secure another debt obligation.
+Most often, this means preventing the issuer from using the same assets to secure another [[Debt|debt]] obligation.

-On the downside, violating a negative pledge clause can trigger a default on the loan, albeit a [[technical default]](https://www.investopedia.com/terms/t/technical-default.asp).
+On the downside, violating a negative pledge clause can trigger a [[Default|default]] on the [[Loan|loan]], albeit a [[technical default]](https://www.investopedia.com/terms/t/technical-default.asp).
 Lenders generally give an allotted amount of time, such as 30 days, to remedy a covenant break before moving ahead with default procedures.

 ## Special Considerations

 When a financial institution provides an [[unsecured loan]](https://www.investopedia.com/terms/u/unsecuredloan.asp) to an individual or entity, it may include a negative pledge clause in the contract in order to protect itself.

 In this case, the clause prevents the borrower from using its own assets to secure other sources of financing.
-If the borrower secures other loans, the original loan by the first institution becomes less secure, because the borrower now has a greater amount of debt obligations, and the original institution may not have priority status for repayment.
+If the borrower secures other loans, the original [[Loan|loan]] by the first institution becomes less secure, because the borrower now has a greater amount of [[Debt|debt]] obligations, and the original institution may not have priority status for repayment.

-In the case of home mortgages, many loan agreements include terminology that restricts the borrower from using the mortgaged property as collateral against any new loan, except in a case of refinancing.
+In the case of home mortgages, many [[Loan|loan]] agreements include terminology that restricts the borrower from using the mortgaged property as [[Collateral|collateral]] against any new loan, except in a case of refinancing.

 ### Key Takeaways

 -   Negative pledge causes are also referred to as "covenants of equal coverage."
--   Negative pledge clauses also stipulate that if the bond issuer grants liens against any assets in the future, an equal lien must also be granted to the issuer’s investors.
+-   Negative pledge clauses also stipulate that if the bond issuer grants liens against any assets in the future, an equal [[Lien|lien]] must also be granted to the issuer’s investors.
--   With a negative pledge clause, the borrower may only engage in financial transactions in which the original lender maintains priority if the borrower defaults and their assets are seized.
+-   With a negative pledge clause, the borrower may only engage in financial transactions in which the original [[Lender|lender]] maintains priority if the borrower defaults and their assets are seized.